Commonly Asked Questions About Dehumidifiers

 - Large Capacity.
 Removing 51-75 pints of moisture per day.
 These dehumidifiers can treat a wider area of humidity difficulties – from very wet to damp conditions.
 A great choice would be Friedrich D70BP dehumidifier.

 - Whole-House Capacity.
 Removing more than 75 pints of moisture per day.
-Most of these dehumidifiers can remove extra moisture in areas up larger than 2000 square feet.
-If you need an extremely good dehumidifier choose Ultra-Aire 98H.
-It can remove moisture in 2500 square feet large areas.
+Most of these dehumidifiers can remove extra moisture in areas up to larger than 2000 square feet.
+If you need an extremely good dehumidifier to choose Ultra-Aire 98H.
+It can remove moisture in 2500 square feet in large areas.

 You can’t choose only by size and pints.
 You also have to know is an area is only a little damp, moderately damp, very damp or extremely wet.